dfinity/linkedup/README.md

 1. Clone the repository.

-1. Install `node.js` modules by running the following command:
+1. Install `node.js` modules by running the following command (only needed the first time):

     ```bash
     npm install